Terms & Conditions

 4.3 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

-4.4 Any dates quoted for delivery of the Goods in the Order Confirmation are approximate only, and may not be made of the essence by notice.
-Where a delay in delivery of the Goods is caused by a reason not listed in clause 4.5(a) to (f) below, the Supplier shall notify the Customer of any revised delivery date within a reasonable period of becoming aware of such delay.
+4.4 Any dates quoted for delivery of the Goods in the Order Confirmation are approximate only, and the time of delivery is not of the essence.
+Where a delay in delivery of the Goods is caused by a reason not listed in clause 4.6(a) to (f) below, the Supplier shall notify the Customer of any revised delivery date within a reasonable period of becoming aware of such delay.

 (a) a Force Majeure Event;